-This program guide is to be used together with the general Study Abroad Handbook.
-The handbook has information that is valid for all study abroad programs.
-This guide will provide you with specific information for the Valladolid study abroad program.
-It is designed to complement the handbook, study abroad orientation and your individual pre-departure preparations.
+Use this program guide in conjunction with the general Study Abroad Handbook.
+The Handbook has information that is valid for all UW-Eau Claire study abroad programs.
+This guide has information to assist in your preparation for participating in the exchange.
+It complements the Handbook, study abroad orientations, additional information in your UWEC online study abroad account and from your peer advisor, and your individual predeparture preparations.

-Please realize that, although this guide contains all of the information available at the time of publishing, it is impossible for any single resource to answer all of your questions.
-Your peer adviser will e-mail additional information throughout the semester.
-Please contact the Center for International Education staff, your Peer Adviser, and past program participants with your specific questions.
-You should also make use of the additional written and web resources listed towards the end of this guide.
+Although all the information available at the time of publishing has been used, it is impossible for any single resource to answer all of your questions.
+Your peer advisor will email additional information throughout the semester.
+We also encourage you to contact your peer advisor, the Center for International Education (CIE) staff, and past program participants with your specific questions.